-On the occasion of the National Jelly Roll Day the Qatar Quilt Guild organized a so-called Jelly Roll Race on the 19th September 2020.
-Usually all participants sit in the same room.
-Idea is that all stripes need to be connected to a quilt top and who finishes first, wins the race.
+On the occasion of National Jelly Roll Day, the Qatar Quilt Guild organized a so-called Jelly Roll Race on the 19th of September 2020.
+Usually, all participants sit in the same room.
+The idea is that all stripes need to be connected to a quilt top and whoever finishes first, wins the race.

 Because of Covid-19 restrictions in-person meetings are still limited to a small number of persons back in Qatar which is why this race took place virtually.
 All guild members that wanted to participate met in the morning via Zoom to start the race together.
 We were updating each other during the race on our progress via our WhatsApp group.
 In the afternoon we met again to share our progress and our finished quilt tops.